Total Pageviews

 JOHNNIE WALKER DOUBLE BLACK LABEL NAS

-Johnnie Walker Double Black is inspired by the iconic flavours of Johnnie Walker Black Label and turns them up to create a blend of unprecedented intensity.
+Johnnie Walker Double Black is inspired by the iconic flavours of Johnnie Walker Black Label and turns them up to create a blend of unprecedented intensity, using a few younger malts like Talisker 10, as well as a younger grain whisky from third fill barrels.

 JOHNNIE WALKER BLACK LABEL: You wouldn’t be far wrong in saying that Johnnie Walker Black Label was a true icon, recognised as the benchmark for all other deluxe blends globally from 1920-2005.
 It was at top spot in Asia from the mid 1980s till 2005.
 Phipson’s Black Dog ruled the roost in Asia from 1889 to 1980.
 Something Special came to the fore between 1960 and 2010, when it was packed off to South America to leave the market open for Chivas Regal to strengthen its hold of numero uno in China and Asia.
 Johnnie Walker Black Label, created using only whiskies aged for a minimum of 12 years from the four corners of Scotland, had an unmistakably smooth, deep, complex character, now lost to the masses.